• Skip to main content

 And so I had to rethink everything I thought I believed about reading and literature and what’s important.

-Reading Ffor the Right-Brained and Creative Child
+Reading for the Creative Child

 • First, read through the comments on What is Twaddle? to get a feel for the mindset of “serious” homeschoolers about books and learning.
 And I’m NOT criticizing these moms.
 I truly believe they love their kids and want what is best for them.
 But there is so much there that conscientious homeschoolers internalize without even realizing it.
 (And with that internalization comes the potential for a lot of shame.)